 The agent who has the ability to learn quickly is valuable to a call center.
 You can have some success in teaching this soft skill by providing structured study tools such as cheat sheets and guides and by proper learning support when introducing new products or strategies.

 5. Excellent Problem-Solving Skills

 As customers become comfortable looking up basic information on the web, the percentage of calls coming into a center with complex problems is increasing.
-Therefore, agents with excellent problem-solving skills are more likely to be successful and remain on the job.
+Therefore, agents with excellent problem-solving skills are more likely to be successful at their call center agent duties and remain on the job.

 Measure: Listen closely to the agents customer interactions and look for their ability to explore a problem with a customer and offer solutions

 You can train agents in this soft skill by walking them through scenarios to give them practice in problem solving in a safe situation.
 Problem solving scenarios should be an ongoing part of the training process.
 For instance, in staff meetings, throw out a problem and have the agents brainstorm ways to solve it.
 After they have reached their conclusions, mirror back to them the steps they took to get there and talk about how this applies in similar situations.

 Do Agents with Strong Soft Skills Last Longer?

 We know that 85 percent of companies with quality customer service do better in the marketplace than their competitors who score lower on this metric.
 But do the soft skills agents bring to the job make them stick around longer?

 One of the primary reasons call center agents leave the job within a few months of hire is that they are not the right fit for the job.
 When human resources professionals look just for hard skills -- or merely a warm body -- they are not setting the candidate up for job success.
 Finding these people who fit into a fast paced, emotionally charged environment is important.